 Spent fuel is generated at the NPP Dukovany site from four VVER 440/213 reactor units.
-After the power upgrade finished in 2013 the power each reactor has increased to 500 MWe.
 The light-water reactors are operated in refueling cycles.
 Once a year, each reactor unit is shut down for planned refueling and equipment review.
 During each refueling, a part of VVER 440 spent FAs, that have worked the required number of cycles, is removed from the core to the adjacent SF pool located in the reactor hall (each reactor has its own SF pool).
 The annual generation of SF per reactor unit is approximately 9 t.
 SF is then stored in SF pools at least for six years and subsequently it is loaded into the CASTOR-440/84M casks with the type approval for transport and storage.